tritonas00/system-tar-and-restore/README.md

 - **Mount options:** You can specify alternative comma-seperated mount options for the target root partition.
 Defaults are: *defaults,noatime*.
 - **Btrfs subvolumes:** If the target root filesystem is Btrfs, you will be prompted for root subvolume name.
 Leave empty if you dont want subvolumes.
 Also you can specify other subvolumes.
 Just enter the paths (/home /var /usr etc.) seperated by space.
 Recommended root subvolume name is: *__active*.
 - **Bootloader:** You can choose grub (version 2) or syslinux, the target disk and in case of syslinux any additional kernel options that will be written in the target *syslinux.cfg*.
 If you select a raid array as bootloader disk, the script will install the bootloader in all disks that the array contains.
-- **Select mode:** In *Restore mode* you have to specify the archiver you used to create the backup archive and the backup archive location, local or remote.
+- **Select mode:** In *Restore mode* you have to specify the backup archive location, local or remote.
 If the archive is encrypted you will be prompted for the passphrase.
 In *Transfer mode* you will have to specify if you want to transfer your entire /home directory or only it's hidden files and folders (which are necessary to login and keep basic settings).
 - **Tar/Rsync options:** You may want to specify any additional options.
-See <code>tar --help</code>, <code>man bsdtar</code> or <code>rsync --help</code> for more info.
+See <code>tar --help</code> or <code>rsync --help</code> for more info.

 The script also supports all input as arguments: